darebalogun/SYSC3303G4/Readme.md

 SetUp Instructions:-

 	-> Open eclipse-java
--> Make new project and load all the files described above in the created project -> Run ElevatorSubSysetm::main
+	-> Make new project and load all the files described above in the created project or Import from .zip -> Run ElevatorSubSysetm::main
 	-> Wait for the class to execute fully
 	-> Open new console
 	-> Run Scheduler:: main
 	-> Wait for the class to execute fully
 	-> Open new Console
 	-> Run FloorSubsystem
--> Open different consoles to check the output
+	-> Open different consoles to check the output.